chrisnoonan98675/site/README.md

 Pages can be named however you want.

-Posts must be named according to the convention `YEAR-MONTH-DAY-title.markdown`.
+Posts must be named according to the convention `YYYY-MM-DD-title.markdown`.
 Do not use underscores in post file names.

 ### File header